hdShang/arxiv-daily/docs/cs-CL/2025-05-12/papers/250513483v1-emometa-a-multimodal-dataset-for-fine-grained-emotion-classification.md

 ---
 layout: default
-title: EmoMeta: A Multimodal Dataset for Fine-grained Emotion Classification in Chinese Metaphors
+title: "EmoMeta: A Multimodal Dataset for Fine-grained Emotion Classification in Chinese Metaphors"
 ---

 # EmoMeta: A Multimodal Dataset for Fine-grained Emotion Classification in Chinese Metaphors